internet4000/radio4000-api/README.md

 yarn; cd src; yarn; cd ..
 ```

-To start a local development serve, run either `yarn start` or `firebase serve --only hosting,functions`.
+To start a local development server, run

-## Deployment
+- `yarn start`
+- `firebase serve --only hosting,functions`

 To deploy to Firebase, make sure you have the Firebase tools installed:

 1. `yarn global add firebase-tools`
 2. `firebase login`

-Now you can deploy either rules or the API:
+Then you can deploy either the API or the rules:

 - `yarn deploy-api`
 - `yarn deploy-rules`